 The phrase "mid-way through" is doing some real work in that sentence.
 It means three different things at once, and the boardrooms that are most useful to be in are the ones that hold all three at the same time.

-It means a meaningful number of Indian pharma functions are running AI in production today.
+It means a meaningful number of Indian pharma commercial teams are running AI in production today.
 Not in slide decks.
 Not in pilots that have been alive for eighteen months.
 In production.
-Generative models drafting first-pass responses to FDA queries.
-Foundation-model-assisted case triage in pharmacovigilance.
-Retrieval over the company's own SOPs, queryable in plain language by regulatory reviewers.
-These are not edge cases; they are the most boring AI workflows in the world; they are also the most expensive ones we could possibly automate, and they ship.
+Models re-ranking a Territory Manager's call plan each cycle from recent Rx trend and competitor signal.
+Foundation-model-assisted reconciliation of primary, secondary, IQVIA, and SMSRC to a single territory master.
+Retrieval over the company's own sales reports and brand plans, queryable in plain language by a Brand Manager.
+These are not edge cases; they are the most boring AI workflows in the world; they are also among the most expensive ones we could possibly automate, and they ship.

-It also means a much larger number of Indian pharma functions have started a pilot, run it for six to nine months, learned what they would do differently, and stalled before going to production.
+It also means a much larger number of commercial teams have started a pilot, run it for six to nine months, learned what they would do differently, and stalled before going to production.
 The stall is rarely about the model.
-It is about the data, the governance, the validation, the MLOps, the procurement process, the tolerance the function has for an AI failure that lands on the regulator's desk.
+It is about the data, the governance, the validation, the MLOps, the procurement process, the tolerance the team has for an AI recommendation that sends an MR to the wrong doctor or misreads a quarter's secondary sales.
 The stall is mid-way honestly because the next step is harder than the first one, not easier.

-And it means a third set of functions, in the same companies, have not started.
-Manufacturing yield prediction at the formulation stage.
-Pharmacovigilance signal detection across multilingual case narratives.
-Real-time deviation classification in batch records.
+And it means a third set of commercial teams, in the same companies, have not started.
+Next-best-action recommendations the MR actually trusts in the field.
+Analysis of RCPA and chemist feedback at scale, across languages.
+Real-time detection of competitor share shifts from the IQVIA and SMSRC streams.
 These are workloads where AI would matter, and where the engineering and data work to get there has not begun.

 Why the framing matters